PADAS/er-server/docs/topics/sensors.md

 ## Vehicle Tracking

-### ShadowView
+### Smart Parks
-Using a LoRa network, [ShadowView](https://www.theinternetoflife.com/) has pioneered several different types of low data devices.
+Using a LoRa network, [Smart Parks](https://www.theinternetoflife.com/) has pioneered several different types of low data devices.
 The first being a tracking device.
-GPS points are carried to their central hub which in turn sends location updates to DAS through the DAS API.
+GPS points are carried to their central hub which in turn sends location updates to ER through the ER API.
 The first tracking devices were used on vehicles, secondly they have designed one to be implanted in a Rhino horn.

 ### Spider Tracks